 Jason D. Swann, age 39, passed from this life on Friday November 22, 2019 at Mercy Hospital, following a courageous life.

-To send flowers in memory of Jason D. Swann, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Jason D. Swann, please visit our Heartfelt Sympathies Store.

 Jason was born on November 3, 1980 in Birmingham, AL, the son of Jim Swann and Lynita (LaGrone) Swann Leggett.
 The Swann family moved to Joplin in 1988 from Birmingham, AL. In 1999 he graduated from Joplin High School.
 He completed his first semester at MSSU making the Dean’s list.
 Almost twenty years ago Jason was hit by a drunk driver which changed his life.
 During those twenty years he was surrounded by the undying love of his family.
 He impacted their lives and the lives of so many in such a positive loving way.